 Introduction

-The business environment is becoming more volatile and more vulnerable to unforeseen risks.
-Geopolitical instability, stricter regulations, supply tensions, and the rise of artificial intelligence: these developments are redefining the conditions for competitiveness for all French companies, regardless of their size or sector.
+The business environment is becoming more volatile and vulnerable to unforeseen risks.
+Geopolitical instability, tougher regulations, supply chain tensions, and the rise of artificial intelligence are redefining the conditions of competitiveness for all French companies, regardless of their size or sector.

 The delay in meeting climate goals is creating growing constraints.

-None of the 45 key climate action indicators tracked by the World Resources Institute is on track to meet its 2030 targets.
-The global share of electricity from solar and wind power has more than tripled since 2015, and spending on clean energy outstripped investment in fossil fuels for the second year running in 2024, but the pace remains insufficient.
-Reaching the 2030 targets would require coal to be phased out more than ten times faster than at present.
-Heavy industries such as steel and cement remain major contributors to emissions, despite ongoing innovations.
+None of the 45 key climate action indicators tracked by World Resources Institute is on track to meet the goals set for 2030.
+The global share of electricity from solar and wind has more than tripled since 2015, and spending on clean energy surpassed fossil fuel investments for the second year in a row in 2024, but the pace remains insufficient.
+Meeting the 2030 targets would require phasing out coal more than ten times faster than currently.
+Heavy industries like steel and cement continue to be major contributors to emissions, despite ongoing innovations.

 How to anticipate it Sectoral regulatory pathways must be integrated into medium-term strategic plans as certain constraints, not hypothetical risks.
 Decarbonization investments that generate a direct economic return (energy efficiency, process optimization) allow this constraint to be treated as a lever for competitiveness rather than an unavoidable cost.